 USSD – To send USSD command and receive texts.

-Update – You can check firmware and software update for your device from Huawei server.
+Update – You can check firmware and software updates for your device from the Huawei server.

-Under Quick Setup you can create a new profile or change default profile according to the new network provider SIM card.
+Under Quick Setup, you can create a new profile or change the default profile according to the SIM card’s new network provider.

 Dial-Up is also divided into three sub-menu.